gumvic/nanoql/README.md

 1) Executor produces a value either by simply being that value or by being a function which will give that value.

-2) The produced value can contain executors.
+2) The produced value can itself contain executors.

-3) The produced value may be a vector of values.
-They will be processed separatedly.
+3) The produced value can be a vector of values.
+They will be recursively processed separately (think of **core.async/map**).

-4) Ad infinitum.

-As we saw, a function executor receives three parameters.

-1) AST - this is the current query AST (more on that below).

-2) ok - when everything went right, use this callback.

-3) err - when everything went wrong, use this one.

-At this point, you probably are wondering what the result of execute actually is.

-Since we are using callbacks there, that means we are **async**hronous, so... drumroll...

-It's a channel!

-The result of execute is always a channel, no matter if we were actually using any callbacks or were just querying a couple of static maps.

 ## Less boring example

+TODO

 ## Query AST

-Query AST has the following structure (minimal knowledge of plumatic/schema is required):
+Query AST has the following structure (minimal knowledge of **plumatic/schema** is required):

 ```clojure
 (def Prop